mariosanchez23/pButtons-Buttons-analyzer/README.md

 ```

 ###Notes:
-In Linux you may need to give permissions to the "uploaded" folder to be able to upload files.
+ In Linux/mac you may need to give permissions to the "uploaded" folder to be able to upload files.
 (just a simple chmod 777 to the folder will do the trick)

+Any ideas are welcome!

+###Bugs:
+ I developed it and tested mainly with safari.
+ There are some rendering bugs on chrome/firefox where you may need to zoom the graphs to be able to see it correctly.